gabr1el-codes/HabitTrackerAPI.Minimal/README.md

 - ✅ Full CRUD support for managing habits
 - ✅ Clean separation of concerns (modular & scalable architecture)
 - ✅ Middleware pipeline for validation and global error handling
+- ✅ Secure user registration with password hashing
-- ✅ Secure authentication and authorization with JWT
+- ✅ Login with stateless JWT authentication and custom claims
+- ✅ Role-based authorization and user-specific data filtering
 - ✅ API versioning using custom media types
 - ✅ Interactive API documentation with Swagger / OpenAPI

 ## 🧱 Project Structure
 The project follows a modular and clean architecture, organized as follows: